afpineda/cpp-minimal-dependency-injection/README.md

 - `Service *acquire()`:

-  - Retrieves a pointer to an instance of the service provider whenever it is requested.
+  - Retrieves a raw pointer to an instance of the service provider whenever it is requested.
   - Must not return `nullptr`.
   - The injector should determine if the instance is to be created or not